Ampicillin: Pharmacokinetics

 Ampicillin is well-absorbed from the GI tract (though food reduces its absorption), and reaches peak concentrations in one to two hours.
 The bioavailability is around 62% for parenteral routes.
 Unlike other penicillins, which usually bind 60–90% to plasma proteins, ampicillin binds to only 15–20%.

 Ampicillin is distributed through most tissues, though it is concentrated in the liver and kidneys.
 It can also be found in the cerebrospinal fluid when the meninges become inflamed (such as, for example, meningitis).
 Some ampicillin is metabolized by hydrolyzing the beta-lactam ring to penicilloic acid, though most of it is excreted unchanged.
 In the kidneys, it is filtered out mostly by tubular secretion; some also undergoes glomerular filtration, and the rest is excreted in the feces and bile.

 Hetacillin and pivampicillin are ampicillin esters that have been developed to increase bioavailability.

 History

 Ampicillin has been used extensively to treat bacterial infections since 1961.
 Until the introduction of ampicillin by the British company Beecham, penicillin therapies had only been effective against gram-positive organisms such as staphylococci and streptococci.
 Ampicillin (originally branded as "Penbritin") also demonstrated activity against gram-negative organisms such as H. influenzae, coliforms, and Proteus spp.

-Cost
+Society and culture

+Economics

 Ampicillin is relatively inexpensive.
 In the United States, it is available as a generic medication.